 Walter Jones, proprietor of the Mandarin Store and Post Office, moved his family to the homestead in the early 1900s and his family members occupied the property until 1992.

 The Mandarin Museum & Historical Society operates the park facilities under a contract with the city.

-The City of Jacksonville acquired 10 acres of Major Webb’s original homestead from the descendents of Walter Jones in 1994 for the purpose of creating the city’s first historical park.
+The City of Jacksonville acquired 10 acres of Major Webb’s original homestead from the descendants of Walter Jones in 1994 for the purpose of creating the city’s first historical park.
 The property was developed and restored with support from the Florida Communities Trust and city and state grants.
 The site was dedicated as a City of Jacksonville Landmark and Landmark Site.
-The park opened to the public in August 2000.
+The park opened to the public in August 2000 and the Mandarin Museum opened as a new facility built on the front of the property in 2004.
 The park includes the farmhouse, barn, outbuildings, sawmill, nature trail along a riverfront boardwalk, picnic area and restrooms.
-The park and farmhouse are handicapped accessible.
+The park, Mandarin Museum, schoolhouse and farmhouse are handicapped accessible.

 Following restoration, the farmhouse opened for public tours in August 2002.
 The society has furnished the house to reflect family life during the late 1890s and early 1900s.

 Guided tours of the farm house are available by advance reservation.